Driko66/Driko66/README.md

 - 🌱 I’m currently studying
 - 💞️ I’m looking to try to improve
 - 📫 I live in the city of Virmond-Pr
-- ⚡  I really like playing futsal
+- ⚡  I really like playing futsa

 ![](https://tenor.com/pt-PT/view/waiting-gif-23395435)